as1ndu/as1ndu/content/post/why-bockchain-is-not-yet-main-stream.md

 ---
-title : "Why Blockchain Is Not Yet Main Stream." description : "In this post I will outline my reasons as to why blockchain based applications are not ready for the mass market. " slug : "why-bockchain-is-not-yet-main-stream" draft : "false"
+title : "Why blockchain is not yet main stream?" description : "In this post I will outline my reasons as to why blockchain based applications are not ready for the mass market. " slug : "why-bockchain-is-not-yet-main-stream" draft : "false"